cacophony-wj/licentia_black/README.md

 **Change Steam's Update Behavior**

-SSE is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically update the game for you and lock you out of playing your _Wabbajack_ modlist(s), head over to the Properties window, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
+To ensure that _Steam_ does not automatically update _Skyrim_ for you and lock you out of playing your _Wabbajack_ modlist(s), head over to the Properties window, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
 You should also disable the _Steam Cloud_ while you're at it.

 **Set the Game language to English**